How Companies Can Implement the UN Guiding Principles for Business & Human Rights

 Group photo from the SAI UN Guiding Principles course in Bangalore, India - Nov.
 27-28, 2012.

-In June 2011, the UN adopted the UN Guiding Principles on Business & Human Rights, written by UN Special Representative John Ruggie.
-One of the principles is for businesses to respect human rights in their companies internally and in their supply chains.
-But what does this mean and how do you accomplish this?
+June 2011, the UN adopted the UN Guiding Principles on Business & Human Rights, written by UN Special Representative John Ruggie.
+One of the tenets of the principles is that businesses need to respect human rights in their company and in their supply chains.
+But what does this mean and how is it accomplished?

 Additionally the course will introduce a six-step method on how to implement a supply chain management system that integrates the respect for human rights.
 The six steps are:

 All attendees will receive a complimentary copy of the Handbook & Toolkit as well as a certificate of attendance.